wrborrelli/IBMRxnAPI/README.md

 ## Installation

-Download the source code from the IBMRxn_RawCode file or IBMRxn_wDemo for the code + a demonstration of its uses.
+Download the source code from the IBMRxn_RawCode file or IBMRxn_wDemo for the code plus a demonstration of its uses.

 ## Usage